colopl/laravel-spanner/README.md

 - `Timestamp` -> [Carbon](https://laravel.com/api/6.x/Illuminate/Support/Carbon.html) with the default timezone in PHP
 - `Numeric` -> `string`

-Note that if you execute a query without QueryBuilder, it will have these conversions.
+Note that if you execute a query without QueryBuilder, it will not have these conversions.

 ### Partitioned DML